Chakana Copper (CVE:PERU) Trading Up 25% – Here’s Why

-Chakana Copper Corp.
-(CVE:PERU – Get Free Report)’s share price shot up 25% during mid-day trading on Saturday .
-The company traded as high as C$0.03 and last traded at C$0.03.
-123,005 shares traded hands during mid-day trading, an increase of 10% from the average session volume of 111,905 shares.
+Shares of Chakana Copper Corp.
+(CVE:PERU – Get Free Report) shot up 25% during trading on Saturday .
+The stock traded as high as C$0.03 and last traded at C$0.03.
+123,005 shares were traded during trading, an increase of 10% from the average session volume of 111,905 shares.
 The stock had previously closed at C$0.02.

 Chakana Copper Corp. engages in the acquisition, exploration, and development of mineral properties.
 It holds an option to acquire a 100% interest in the Soledad copper-gold-silver project located in Central Peru.
 The company is headquartered in Vancouver, Canada.